-All those components were manufactured by machine tools programd with Edgecam, as was a sub-system researching bromine oxide in the stratosphere, built for JAXA, the Japanese equivalent of NASA.
+All those components were manufactured by machine tools programmed with Edgecam, as was a sub-system researching bromine oxide in the stratosphere, built for JAXA, the Japanese equivalent of NASA.

-The scientific instrument side of the business uses a lot of non-ferrous metals, primarily aluminum, brass and copper, and occasionally exotics such as inconel; while tools are generally made from mold steel, with the electrodes manufactured from tungsten, copper and graphite.
+The scientific instrument side of the business uses a lot of non-ferrous metals, primarily aluminium, brass and copper, and occasionally exotics such as inconel; while tools are generally made from mould steel, with the electrodes manufactured from tungsten, copper and graphite.

 Based in 12,000 square foot premises in West Sussex, with 35 employees, the company consistently invests between £100,000 and £150,000 a year in machinery and software.
 And as if they had not done enough to prove their credentials as being out of the ordinary, the company actually started life in the 18th Century as a chemist manufacturing flea powder.